IngoHaumann-TomTom/tomtom-digital-cockpit-sdk-examples/examples/media/source/README.md

 ([androidx.media](https://developer.android.com/reference/kotlin/androidx/media/package-summary.html))
 and the base AOSP [android.media](https://developer.android.com/reference/kotlin/android/media/package-summary) API.
-The AndroidX Media library is IndiGO's supported and recommended media API.
-Use of this library ensures full compatibility with IndiGO and with the AOSP media framework.
+The AndroidX Media library is TomTom Digital Cockpit's supported and recommended media API.
+Use of this library ensures full compatibility with TomTom Digital Cockpit and with the AOSP media framework.

 The implementation is built following the basic concepts of the official guide [Android Media apps for cars](https://developer.android.com/training/cars/media#implement_browser).

 This app does not provide activities, and is thus not visible in a normal phone's app launcher.
-It must be installed alongside an IndiGO-based app and will then be possible to browse its contents via the Media app.
+It must be installed alongside a TomTom Digital Cockpit-based app and will then be possible to browse its contents via the Media app.
 Its contents are also browsable via the standard Android Open Source Project car media browser app.

 ## Copyright